netvl/picopickle/README.md

 There is another `NullHandlerComponent` implementation, namely `ProhibitiveNullHandlerComponent`, which disallows serialization of nulls, throwing an exception if it encounters a null value either in Scala object or in a backend object.
-If you don't need to keep compatibility with some external system which uses null values it may make sense to extend the desired pickler, overriding the default null handler:
+If you don't need to keep compatibility with some external system which uses null values then it may be sensible to extend the desired pickler, overriding the default null handler:

 ```scala
 trait MyJsonPickler extends JsonPickler with ProhibitiveNullHandlerComponent